DoronFried/ClumsyWrapper/README.md

 For simulating network issues in your automation tests.
 Examine your product with unstable network.
 Easy to use.

+### Why using Clumsy wrapper?
+As automation tester, do you test your product when the network is unstable?
+With this package you can simulate unstable network during your test cases.
+Examples of unstable network:
+- loss 10% of packets that comes from specific ip or port
+- stop the network for x seconds every y seconds
+- add delay (lag) time to specific packets (with specific ip or port)
+- and etc.

 > Step by Step Guide
 - First Download clumsy https://jagt.github.io/clumsy/
 - Then Download the alpha package from testpypi: